Civl12346/Civl12346.github.io/_posts/2025-10-23-Video-Essay-P1.md

 >
 > The more **different** a claim is from a base claim the **less valid** the reasoning between them tends to be.

-Here is a quick example about truth within our frame work:
+Here is a quick example about truth within our framework:

 Let's say _a_ + _b_ + _c_ = _d_